 Located in the United Arab Emirates, this is one of the busiest airports in the Middle East…and it is simply incredible.
 It hosts travelers from across the globe and boasts a sprawling, majestic corner of the world.

-If your layover is longer, you can spare some time to go for a camel or a dune buggy ride which are both easily accessible from the airport – just be sure you’ve booked in advance.
+If your layover is longer, you can spare some time to go for a camel or a dune buggy ride, which are easily accessible from the airport – just be sure you’ve booked in advance.

 See Related: Best Travel Purses